New EU data protection laws – the GDPR

-On 27 April 2016, new laws on data protection, which will set out new European rules on privacy in the digital age were published.
-They must be applied across the EU by 25 May 2018.
-Click for the full text.
+On 25 May 2018, the General Data Protection Regulation (GDPR) came into force across the EU.
+Click here for the full text of the Regulation.
 Our office worked substantially to influence these new rules to ensure the best possible outcome for the NHS.

 Our office has produced a briefing with the European Hospital and Healthcare Federation (HOPE) to prepare commissioners, hospitals and other health and care providers for the main changes that can be expected.
 Download your copy.
 Read also our blog on what the changes mean for NHS organisations and download our presentation on the impact of the General Data Protection Regulation on EU collaborative research from the May 2017 ISC seminar.

 Work is also underway on drafting a code of conduct for health research.
 These codes are mentioned in the GDPR and if approved by the European Commission, could become ‘soft’ law in the future.
 Visit this page and subscribe for updates.

 The Information Commissioner’s Office also has a helpful webpage to update UK stakeholders on GDPR implementation.